Support activities for transportation industry dominates the sector

 E-commerce refers to the selling of products or services over electronic systems such as Internet Protocol-based networks and other computer networks.
 Electronic Data Interchange (EDI) network, or other on-line system.
 Excluded are orders received from telephone, facsimile and e-mails.

-Intermediate input is equal to the sum of the following expense items: materials and supplies purchased; fuels, lubricants, oils and greases purchased; electricity purchased, water purchased; industrial services done by others; non-industrial services done by others less rent expense for land; research and development expense; environmental protection expense; royalty fee; franchise fee; foreign exchange losses and other expense.
+Value added is gross output less intermediate input.
+Gross output for Transportation and Storage sector is the sum of the total income (less interest income, rent income from land, dividend income, royalty income and franchise income), capital expenditures of fixed assets produced on own account and change in inventories.
+Intermediate input is equal to the sum of the following expense items: materials and supplies purchased; fuels, lubricants, oils and greases purchased; electricity purchased, water purchased; industrial services done by others; non-industrial services done by others (less rent expense from land); goods purchased for resale; research and development expense; environmental protection expense; royalty fee; franchise fee; and other expense.

 Change in inventories is equivalent to the value of inventories at the end of the year less the value of inventories at the beginning of the year.